-After conflict in the 1990s, the Democratic Republic of Congo began to rebuild and recover.
+After the conflict in the 1990s, the DRC began to rebuild and recover.
 Education and health are both central to improving the lives of DRC’s citizens, which is why we support three projects: one training nurses to save lives, one supporting young women to gain skills and experience for careers in catering and hospitality, and another supporting school children to progress to further study.

 The situation for DRC’s children is bleak, with roughly one in ten children not living to see their fifth birthday.
 Well trained nurses and midwives have a key role in saving these children's lives, and many more.

 Saving 100 lives per week is the minimum target for most nurses and midwives in the Democratic Republic of Congo, so sponsoring a nurse’s qualification results in tangible progress.
 Training local people as community health nurses and midwives helps to ensure that care is targeted, sensitive to local needs and more widely available.
 It also contributes to positive changes in the lives of those who are trained, their households and communities.

 Grace graduated in July 2014 and is one example of how every pound truly counts:

 "I would like to thank my sponsors for this opportunity.
 During my work placement in Kimbondo, I saw more than 100 people per week, it was a joy to be of use.
 Every day I’m learning new things about my profession and my attitude towards work and health has grown more positive.
 Without this sponsorship, it would have been hard for me to achieve my goal."